awslabs/dgl-ke/docs/source/train.rst

     A list of gpu ids, e.g. 0 1 2 4

   - ``--mix_cpu_gpu``
-    Training a knowledge graph embedding model with both CPUs and GPUs.The embeddings are stored in CPU memory and the training is performed in GPUs.This is usually used for training a large knowledge graph embeddings.
+    Training a knowledge graph embedding model with both CPUs and GPUs.The embeddings are stored in CPU memory and the training is performed in GPUs.This is usually used for training large knowledge graph embeddings.

   - ``--valid``
     Evaluate the model on the validation set in the training.